Canon 5DS R vs Sony A7S III

 Studio photographers will appreciate that the Canon 5DS R (unlike the A7S III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5DS R and the A7S III are recent models that are part of the current product line-up.
 The A7S III replaced the earlier Sony A7S II, while the 5DS R does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5DS R and A7S III can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Sony A7S III Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5DS R or the Sony A7S III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.